 “…traveling within your own backyard still counts as travel, and this is the easiest way to do so for someone who doesn’t have the luxury of taking time off.

 Utilizing weekends and public holidays is one of the best ways to explore your surrounding area.
 Short weekend trips are still considered travel, and some of my best travel memories have been on trips within a few hours from my home.
 You need to remember that people travel halfway across the world to see parts of your country or State, and I guarantee there are exciting attractions and areas you are yet to discover.
 We’re so quick to jump on a longhaul flight to get to that exotic destination, but what about the National Park down the road from you?
 The pristine white beaches an hour away?
 Short escapes are often the best kind!” – Megan

 And don’t forget to make good use of Christmas and New Year’s!
 If your family really wants to spend Christmas with you, why not spend a family Christmas away?

 Despite the fact that your official yearly vacation may only be 2-3 weeks, it is often possible to negotiate more time off or take a few days/weeks of unpaid leave.
 Tack on a few unpaid days where you can and maximize the time you can spend away!

-When I reached out to Kate, from Adventurous Kate she shared some great advice:
+Kate, from Adventurous Kate shared some great advice on the subject: